rmoestl/C-3PO/README.md

 ## Requirements

 C-3PO requires a Java 11 JRE installed on you computer.
-Upon installation you also need Gradle installed.
+Upon installation, you  also need Gradle installed.
 C-3PO has been tested with Gradle 3.0 and 2.12.

 You'd also need to install [purifycss](https://www.npmjs.com/package/purify-css) if you'd like to purge unused CSS.

+For `-n` (new draft command) to work, Python 3 needs to be installed because C-3PO relies on the webserver packaged with Python.
+Python must be accessible via `python3`.

 ## Setup